trueroad/tr-emacs-ime-module/README.md

 Copyright (C) 2020 Masamichi Hosoda

-Simple IME module for GNU Emacs (tr-emacs-ime-module) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Emulator of GNU Emacs IME patch for Windows (tr-ime) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Simple IME module for GNU Emacs (tr-emacs-ime-module) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Emulator of GNU Emacs IME patch for Windows (tr-ime) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with tr-emacs-ime-module.
+You should have received a copy of the GNU General Public License along with tr-ime.
 If not, see <https://www.gnu.org/licenses/>.

 [COPYING](./COPYING)